Xenoreaper/Better-Fullscreen-for-Windows/README.md

 - startup at boot
 - ignore list
 - potentially include modules to make usage easier
+- list of apps that should be handled like fullscreen windows (configurable)

 ## Issues
 - Steam has a weird condition where it closes and immediately reopens in big picture, causing it to not be caught and moved correctly again